What is cancer screening?

 Public Health Value: Screening for cancer can lower the number of deaths from cancer and help keep people healthy.
 For example, studies show that following screening guidelines for breast, colorectal, cervical, and lung cancers could save between 12.2 and 16.2 million life-years in the U.S. This means a lot of people would live longer!
 Early detection is key because it allows for better treatments and helps people survive longer.

 More Treatment Options: When cancer is found early through screening, there are usually more treatment choices, and they can be less harsh.
 For example, women who get regular mammograms are more likely to catch breast cancer early, which means they might not need tough treatments like chemotherapy or possibly even surgery.
-Similarly, finding colorectal cancer early can allow doctors to remove growths before they turn into serious cancer.
+Similarly, finding colorectal cancer early can allow doctors to remove growths before they turn into cancer.

 Insurance Coverage: Most insurance covers cancer screenings which help reduce disparities in cancer outcomes.
 The Affordable Care Act (ACA) says that these tests have to be covered without extra costs, which helps more people get screened.
 For example, when health insurance covers colorectal cancer screening, more people get tested, which can save lives.
 Lung cancer screening can also save lives and is often not too expensive.